Faces/Houses task (FHT)

 • Duration of feedback (1000 ms)

-Note: trial sequences are randomized and balanced across conditions (face/house)
+Trials are randomized and balanced across face and house conditions.

 What data is collected?
 How is it scored?